Home and Away: Rating and restrictions

 Since 1988, Home and Away has dealt with some controversial issues, despite being broadcast in a G-rated time block.
 Since 2008, every subsequent episode has been broadcast under the PG classification and often continues to exceed the rating.
 7two aired the repeated early episodes under the PG rating, as do the streaming service 7plus.
 In New Zealand, the show was originally aired on TV3 in an edited 5:30 pm timeslot under the G classification.
 The series now airs uncut at 6:30 pm under the PG classification.
 In the UK, when the show aired on ITV, it was heavily edited for content that was deemed to be unsuitable for pre watershed viewing.
 Many episodes were edited to the point that some continuing storylines would not have made sense to UK viewers, with some episodes lasting barely 15 minutes to fit the timeslot.
 One episode was completely dropped, the school siege, and the 1996 season finale was very heavily edited.
 The closing credits were also dropped from around 1994 for timing reasons, leaving only the final scene in the closing credits, which meant that UK viewers never got to see the closing credits to the show at all.
 This all changed when the show moved to Channel Five in 2001, although very minor edits to some scenes remain, and the closing credits to the episodes were also reinstated.
 Home and Away is rated PS (recommended for a mature audience) in Ireland and has always aired with no edits.
+A 2023 episode was given an MA rating (18 certificate) for mature content on RTE Player.